Alectus/CPU-4bit-simulation/README.md

 **************************

-In Part6 I changed the ProgRom to mastermind and the display becomes active.
+In Part6 I changed the ProgRom to mastermind.data and the display becomes active.